smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/pairing.rst

 where OTA-PROTOCOL-VERSION-NUMBER-\* are Encoded-Unsigned-Int<max=2> fields, CLIENT-RANDOM is a 16-byte field with crypto-random data, PROJECTED-NODE-ID is an Encoded-Unsigned-Int<max=2> field, containing NODE-ID which Client intends to assign to the Device if pairing is successful, and CLIENT-OTA-AND-SIOT-SP-CAPABILITIES TBD.

-Pairing-Pre-Request is sent as a payload for a SimpleIoT/CCP SIOT-CCP-OTA-PAIRING-REQUEST message, with 2 "additional bits" for SIOT-CCP-OTA-PAIRING-REQUEST message being 0x0.
+Pairing-Pre-Request is sent as a payload for a SimpleIoT/CCP CCP-OTA-PAIRING-REQUEST message, with 2 "additional bits" for CCP-OTA-PAIRING-REQUEST message being 0x0.

 Pairing-Pre-Response: **\| ENTROPY-NEEDED-SIZE \| OPTIONAL-DEVICE-RANDOM \| OPTIONAL-DEVICE-BUS-TYPE \| OPTIONAL-DEVICE-INTRABUS-ID-SIZE \| OPTIONAL-DEVICE-INTRABUS-ID \| OPTIONAL-DEVICE-OTA-AND-SIOT-SP-CAPABILITIES \|**

 where ENTROPY-NEEDED-SIZE is an Encoded-Unsigned-Int<max=2> field, OPTIONAL-DEVICE-RANDOM is an optional 32-byte field, OPTIONAL-DEVICE-BUS-TYPE is an Encoded-Unsigned-Int<max=1> field representing a enum of bus types (TBD), OPTIONAL-DEVICE-INTRABUS-ID-SIZE is an Encoded-Unsigned-Int<max=1> field, representing size of OPTIONAL-DEVICE-INTRABUS-ID field in bytes, OPTIONAL-DEVICE-INTRABUS-ID depends on the bus type, and OPTIONAL-DEVICE-OTA-AND-SIOT-SP-CAPABILITIES (format TBD); all the OPTIONAL-\* fields are present only if this Pairing-Pre-Response packet is the first such packet in current "pairing" exchange.

-Pairing-Pre-Response is sent as a payload for a SIOT-CCP SIOT-CCP-OTA-PAIRING-RESPONSE message, with 2 "additional bits" for SIOT-CCP-OTA-PAIRING-RESPONSE message being 0x1.
+Pairing-Pre-Response is sent as a payload for SimpleIoT/CCP CCP-OTA-PAIRING-RESPONSE message, with 2 "additional bits" for CCP-OTA-PAIRING-RESPONSE message being 0x1.

 NB: to comply with key generation requirements as specified in :ref:`siot_rng` document, Device MUST request at least amount of entropy which is equal to the `b` parameter size for DH key exchange; however, Device MAY request more entropy (up to 256 extra bytes per pairing attempt, which requests MAY be split into packets as small as 1-byte) - for example, to initialize it's own Fortuna generator.